-In March 2021, we changed our operating segments from six to one to reflect a change in corporate reporting structure to the Company's Chief Executive Officer and chief operating decision maker.
+In March 2021, we changed our operating segments from six to one to reflect a change in the way we operated and managed our business, including changes to our corporate reporting structure to the Company's Chief Executive Officer and chief operating decision maker.
 In connection with the revision to our operating segments, we performed an interim qualitative analysis immediately before and after the reorganization and concluded that the fair value of our reporting units likely exceeded the carrying values and no impairments were recorded.
 Following the reorganization, we considered the current and expected future economic and market conditions, including the impact of the COVID-19 pandemic, on our reporting unit.
 We also assessed our current market capitalization compared to book value, forecasts and margins in our last quantitative impairment testing.
-We concluded that a triggering event has not occurred which would require an additional interim impairment test to be performed as it is not more likely than not that an impairment loss had been incurred at December 31, 2021.
+We concluded that a triggering event had not occurred which would require an additional interim impairment test to be performed as it is not more likely than not that an impairment loss had been incurred at December 31, 2022.